hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

 * Admin - stores the list of admin accounts and admin list operations (for example, add and remove).
 There is one list of admin accounts for node and accounts.

-!!! note
-    The permissioning smart contracts are currently in the process of going through a third party audit.
-    Please [contact us](https://pegasys.tech/contact/) before using in a production environment.

 ## Permissioning Management Dapp

 The [Permissioning Management Dapp](../../Tutorials/Permissioning/Getting-Started-Onchain-Permissioning.md) is provided to view